olinjs/olinjs/lessons/00-getting-ready/README.md

 For this semester we are trying out a couple different techniques in class:

 * **Lectures** will never be more than 30 minutes long, and will provide an overview of the lesson for the day.
-* **Individual Readings** will be done in class at your own pace.
-You are encouraged to
+* **Individual Readings** in the form of READMEs will be done in class at your own pace.
+You are encouraged to ask the teaching team any questions and discuss things with your classmates!
+The homework assignment for the next class will be at the end of these READMEs.
+You are welcome to skip around the reading however you like, or start your homework in class.
 * **Read-shares** are a think-pair-share-inspired way to help us break down complex concepts.
 We'll assign small things for each student to research for ~5 minutes, then we'll go around the room and everyone will share what they learned (with the teaching team filling in the blanks).
-* **Homeworks** can be started in class, and will be small coding assignments.
-You're welcome to discuss the assignments in groups, but *we think it's important that you write your own code*!

 ### Before Class 1 (Tuesday 1/17/17)
 #### Assignment